only-cliches/NoProto/README.md

 If your data changes so often that schemas don't really make sense or the format you use must be self describing, JSON/BSON/MessagePack is a better choice.
 Although I'd argue that if you *can* make schemas work you should.
 Once you can use a format with schemas you save a ton of space in the resulting buffers and performance far better.

 ## Limitations
-- Collections (Map, Tuple, List & Table) cannot have more than 255 columns/items.
+- Collections (Map, Tuple, List & Struct) cannot have more than 255 items.
 You can nest to get more capacity, for example a list of lists can have up to 255 * 255 items.
 - You cannot nest more than 255 levels deep.
-- Table colum names cannot be longer than 255 UTF8 bytes.
+- Struct field names cannot be longer than 255 UTF8 bytes.
 - Enum/Option types are limited to 255 options and each option cannot be more than 255 UTF8 Bytes.
 - Map keys cannot be larger than 255 UTF8 bytes.
 - Buffers cannot be larger than 2^16 bytes or ~64KB.